msawczyn/EFDesigner/README.md

 If you are used to the EF visual modeling that comes with Visual Studio, you'll be pretty much at home.
 The goal was to duplicate at least those features and, in addition, add all the little things that *should* have been there.
 Things like:
-- **_import existing source code and compiled assemblies directly into the model_**
+*   importing entities from C# source, or existing DbContext definitions (including their entities) from compiled EF6 or EFCore assemblies
+*   multiple views of your model to highlight important aspects of your design
-- the ability to show and hide parts of the model
+*   the ability to show and hide parts of the model
-- easy customization of generated output
+*   easy customization of generated output by editing or even replacing the T4 templates
+*   entities by default generated as partial classes so the generated code can be easily extended
-- class and enumeration nodes that can be colored to visually group the model
+*   class and enumeration nodes that can be colored to visually group the model
-- different concerns being generated into different subdirectories (entities, enums, dbcontext)
+*   different concerns being generated into different subdirectories (entities, enums, dbcontext)
-- entities by default generated as partial classes so the default code can be easily modified
-- string length, index flags, required attributes and other properties being available in the designer
+*   string length, index flags, required attributes and other properties being available in the designer

 and many other nice-to-have bits.